A Logarithmic Bayesian Approach to Quantum Error Detection: Performance

 \subsection{Error rate}

-Figure~\ref{fig:error_acc} shows the accuracy of the five filter as a function of the per-qubit bit-flip error rate $\mu$.
+Figure~\ref{fig:error_acc} shows the accuracy of the five filters as a function of the per-qubit bit-flip error rate $\mu$.
 On a log-log plot the dependence between the accuracy and error rate is linear for small error rates, but levels off at 0.5 as the error rate approaches $0.1\ (\mu s)^{-1}$.
-In the latter regime the system experiences enough logical errors that all memory of the initial state is lost, and the system is therefore unable to distinguish the true state from its complement.
-As before, the optimal and two-term filters perform almost identically, while single-term term algorithm is slightly less accurate.
-The negative effect of non-zero $T$ on the linear Wonham filter is especially obvious at small error rates, where the accuracies of all the other filters converge together at roughly double the accuracy of the Wonham filter.
+In this high-error regime the system experiences enough logical errors that all memory of the initial state is lost, and the system is therefore unable to distinguish the true state from its complement.
+As before, the optimal and two-term filters perform almost identically, while the single-term term algorithm is slightly less accurate.
+The negative impact of non-zero $T$ on the linear Wonham filter is especially obvious at small error rates, where the accuracies of the other filters all converge together while the Wonham filter performs significantly worse.